Taps at Reveille: Contents

-Publication

-Taps at Reveille was published on March 10, 1935.
-The collection was dedicated to Fitzgerald's agent Harold Ober.

 Reception

 In The New York Times, critic Edith Walton gave Fitzgerald's final collection a mixed reception.
 "The characteristic seal of his brilliance stamps the entire book, but it is a brilliance which splutters off too frequently into mere razzle-dazzle."
-Citing the Basil Duke Lee stories as "small masterpieces," Walton called Babylon Revisited "probably the most mature and substantial story in the book.
-A rueful, though incompleted, farewell to the Jazz Age, its setting is Paris and its tone one of anguish for past follies."
 Walton continues, "It has become a dreadful commonplace to say that Mr. Fitzgerald's material is rarely worthy of his talents.
 Unfortunately, however, the platitude represents truth.
 Scott Fitzgerald's mastery of style — swift, sure, polished, firm — is so complete that even his most trivial efforts are dignified by his technical competence.
 All his writing has a glamorous gloss upon it; it is always entertaining; it is always beautifully executed."

+Literary critic John Kuehl reports that "the volume elicited mixed reviews and sold only a few thousand copies."

+Critical appraisal

+Kuehl offers this assessment regarding the collection's popular and critical success: "Although Taps at Reveille does not cohere as well as other Scribner collections, it has generally been considered the best volume of Fitzgerald stories published during his lifetime."

+On the stories featuring Fitzgerald's youthful alter ego, Basil Duke Lee, critic Kenneth Eble rates these "as excellent in craftsmanship as any Fitzgerald ever wrote."

+Theme

+The thematic elements that informed Fitzgerald's fiction "apprentice works" of the late teens and early 1920s are revived in Taps at Reveille.
+The female protagonists from "The Ice Palace" and "The Jelly-Bean" reappear, as do their "themes and techniques."

+According to literary critic and biographer John Kuehl, these devices include the "femme fatale/homme manque, rich girl/poor girl, first-person observer, 'North' vs. 'South', and Lost Youth.

+The Basil and Josephine stories

+Fitzgerald interrupted his work on his manuscript for his novel Tender is the Night (1936) to write the nine autobiographical Basil Duke Lee stories.
+The stories "capture with precision the emotions and attitudes of Fitzgerald's youth."
+The autobiographical elements of these stories are evident in the fictional details, which follow the male protagonist, Basil Duke Lee, from his childhood before entering boarding school in 1909 to his enrollment at Yale in 1913 — similar to Fitzgerald's trajectory from St. Paul Academy to Princeton during the same years.